Eburonia/Japanese-Restaurant-Shibuya/README.md

 ### Buttons
 Buttons can be found on the index, reservations, and contact page and are all styled the same way: cream colour border and text with a black background.
 When hovering the buttons also the background colour changes to a cream type of colour, making it clear to visitors it's a clickable button.

-### Accessibility
-* ARIA LABELS

-### Buttons

-### ARIA labels
-* <b>...</b> -

 ### Sections
 * <b>Sections</b> - The website has one or multiple sections, depending on which page you are on.
 These sections are recognized by a black transparent box surrounded by an orange border including a border radius.
 All sections start with an orange header title with a fontawesome.com icon at the end.

+### Paragraphs
-* <b>Paragraphs</b> - For consistency, all paragraphs in the sections have the same styling on every page.
+For consistency, all paragraphs have the same styling.

+### Menu Page
+The menu page exists out of a combination of sections (menu items) and divisions (images).
+These are inline next to each other for bigger devices.
+When the device width becomes too small, the sections and divisions will be on top of each other (block) to keep it readable.

-### Buttons
+### Forms

-* <b>Buttons</b> - For consistency, all buttons are styled the same on every page.
-When you hover a button, the background colour of the button will change into a darker colour.
+The forms on the 'Reservations' and 'Contact' pages both have the same styling.
+The labels, fields, and header h2 will be smaller in size on smaller devices (smart phones) for readability purposes.

 ### Responsiveness
-<b>Responsivess</b> - All pages are Responsive.
+<b>Responsivess</b> - All pages are responsive.
 Minimum viewport width: 320px.

 ### Images
 * <b>Images</b> - All images have been foreseen with 'alt' text.

 ### Future Features
 * Feedback from previous visitors can be found on the social media pages of the restaurant.
-To directly implement feedback on the website, a guestbook might be a good idea to incorporate on the website.
+To directly implement feedback on the website, a guestbook might be a good idea to incorporate on the website in the future.
-* An older version of bootstrap has been implemented, update to the latest version.
+* An older version of bootstrap has been implemented for the navigation bar only.
+Update to the latest version in the future.